Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Castaway Beach.md

 The party was poisoned during dinner on [[The Evangeline]] the night prior. *Roll Fortitude saving throws to determine the order the party awakens*.
 The character with the best save will awaken slowly with a numbing sensation and slowly subceeding darkness before a sharp prick to their foot jolts them awake.
-This prick comes from a hungry eurypterid. *This deal 1 damage*.
+This prick comes from a hungry eurypterid. *This deals 1 damage*.

 The other party members along with the other five castaways are beginning to stir on the beach.
 The other party members naturally awaken at a rate of one per round unless they take damage or they are awakened some other way.
 <br>